Ugocode/Salary_Prediction_Project/README.md

 # Exploratory Analysis

-Summerise the data in a meaningful way
+Summerise the data in a meaningful way.

-Identify pattern and outliers
+Identify pattern and outliers.

-Examine the distribution of the variables
+Examine the distribution of the variables.

 This project is highly tuned by the parameters to get the Mean Squared Error below 360.